Ruptured Ovarian Cyst

 Sufferers of ruptured ovarian cysts often present with tender, distended midsections.
 Hemorrhaging is of special concern, especially in patients who regularly take blood thinning drugs.
 Whenever a ruptured cyst is suspected, the appearance of anemia, dizziness, nausea, vomiting, poor coloring or general fatigue should be taken as cause for alarm, as all such symptoms suggest internal bleeding which may require surgical treatment.
 Inexplicable changes in blood pressure are also indicating the need for prompt medical attention.

-It is important to note that a number of natural methods exist for alleviating and preventing the occurrence of the cysts.
+It is important to note that a number of natural methods exist for alleviating and preventing the occurrence of ovarian cysts.
 Healthy doses of vitamin E and the fatty acids contained in fish oil are very helpful in staving off ovarian cysts.
 Flax seed and evening primrose are also recommended to those concerned about ovarian cyst development.

 Increasing folic acid intake is another useful strategy for preventing recurrences.
 Many homeopathic practitioners suggest that women take supplements of sepia, made from cuttlefish ink, in order prevent cysts and otherwise stabilize the reproductive system.
 Preventing cysts before they develop is perhaps the best, most sensible way to avoid the pain and inconvenience they have the ability to cause.